A Residential Institute for Higher Education Faculty made possible by the National Endowment for the Humanities: Democracy Demands Wisdom

 Local apartment and house rentals are available on sites like AirBnB, Verbo, and even Craigslist (although participants should be vigilant against scams).
 Housing located along and adjacent to Jefferson Park Ave and within the Fry Springs neighborhood are within walking and biking distance to the Bond House classroom.

 The classroom is serviced by two near-by bus stops (Jefferson Park Ave @ Brandon Ave and Jefferson Park Ave @ Cabell Hall).
 UVA transit buses are free.
 The Charlottesville City buses (known as the CAT) are fare based with the exception of the Free Trolley that connects UVA to the downtown pedestrian mall.
 More information about transit options, including fare information, route maps, and service schedules can be found at the following websites: University Transit Service and Charlottesville Area Transit.

 Parking at the University is very limited.
+Temporary parking permits are available through Parking & Transportation.
 We will have a small number of parking spaces available for participants and encourage carpooling as much as possible.
 Some street parking is available along Jefferson Park Ave, but much of the nearby street parking requires a residence permit and the city is vigilant about ticketing, even during the summer.
 Hourly and daily rate parking is available in the Central Grounds Parking Garage, roughly a 15 minute walk from the Bond House classroom.

 The closest grocery stores are Harris Teeter and Kroger, both of which are serviced by UVA and Charlottesville City buses.
 A CVS and several small convenience stores are located within walking distance of Bond House along University Ave (the area is locally referred to as the Corner).
 There are several restaurants and coffee shops located here, as well.